KIIK-FM

-KIIK-FM (104.9 FM) is a commercial radio station located in DeWitt, Iowa, broadcasting to the Quad Cities, Iowa area on 104.9 FM.
+KIIK-FM (104.9 MHz) is a commercial radio station located in DeWitt, Iowa, broadcasting to the Quad Cities area.
 Established in 1977 as WRSQ-FM, KIIK-FM is owned by Townsquare Media and broadcasts a country music format.
 Studios are located in Davenport, with a transmitter located near Eldridge, Iowa.

 History

 WGEN-FM

 The Quad Cities allocation for 104.9 MHz dates to 1977, when the city of license was Geneseo, Illinois.
 The station signed on as WRSQ-FM, the FM sister station of WGEN (1500 kHz).
 The station aired country music, along with community and farm news, local sports and St. Louis Cardinals baseball.
 The call letters were changed to WGEN-FM on October 6, 1980.

 In 1996, both WGEN and WGEN-FM were sold to Connoisseur Communications, owner of KJOC, KORB, WXLP and KBOB.
 For a time, the FM station was a repeater of KJOC's AM signal, while the AM signal was a simulcast of KBOB (at the time, located at 99.7 FM).
 By 1997, ownership of the AM and FM frequencies were split, and Connoisseur moved the city of license to DeWitt, Iowa; a new transmitter tower was built near Long Grove (about 7 miles south of DeWitt), and the studios were moved to Davenport in anticipation of its first new format under the new ownership.